 - Swelling or discharge in the gums surrounding the tooth

-If you have any of these symptoms, it is recommended that you schedule an appointment with your Waco dentist as soon as possible.
+If you have any of these symptoms, it is recommended that you schedule an appointment with Dr. Martin as soon as possible.

 Do root canals hurt?